 How high are sales taxes in Texas?

-While those high rates will certainly affect the budgets of retirees, there are several exemptions in Texas that lower the sales tax burden on seniors.
+While those high rates will certainly affect the budgets of retirees, there are several helpful exemptions.
 Groceries are not subject to sales tax in Texas.
-Prescription drugs and over-the-counter medicine in Texas are also exempt from sales tax.
+Prescription drugs and over-the-counter medicine are also exempt from sales tax.

 What other Texas taxes should I be concerned about?

+Texas does not have an estate tax or inheritance tax.
+The only other taxes that may affect your retirement budget are sin taxes.
 Texas has a number of sin taxes, including an 8.25% tax on alcoholic beverages and a tobacco tax of $1.41 per pack of cigarettes.
-Texas does not have an estate tax or an inheritance tax.

 Most Tax Friendly Places for Retirees